 If you’re into Farmhouse décor, check out this Coastal Crafty Mama on Etsy.
 I am in love with this painted sign and how she incorporates farmhouse elements into her entry table decor!

-How to Decorate a Coastal Entry Table
+How to Decorate a Console Table With Coastal Decor

 I’m personally a huge fan of coastal decor, maybe even more than farmhouse!
 I know…<gasp!> If you are into coastal decor like I am, Kim at Sand and Sisal has tons of cute ideas on how to integrate a beachy, driftwood look into your existing decor.